powersync-ja/powersync-kotlin/integrations/room/README.md

 ## Setup

+Add a dependency on `com.powersync:integration-room` with the same version you use for the main PowerSync SDK.

 PowerSync can use an existing Room database, provided that the PowerSync core SQLite extension has been loaded.
 To do that: